Periodic potential can enormously boost free particle transport induced by active fluctuations: Model

 where $\varepsilon$ is a half of the potential barrier height and the prime denotes differentiation with respect to the position $x$ of the particle.
-Details of the scaling procedure are presented in \cite{supl}.
-As an example, we propose three forms of the periodic potential \cite{supl}
+First, we consider the simplest symmetric periodic potential

+in order to avoid the apparent ratchet effect.
+Ratchet potentials which break the spatial symmetry should additionally enhance the free particle transport and will be analyzed subsequently.

-where the prefactor $0.908$ in $U_{+}(x)$ and $U_{-}(x)$ ensures that they possess the same barrier height as $U(x)$.
-Active fluctuations $\eta(t)$ are defined in terms of white Poisson shot noise \cite{hanggi1978,spiechowicz2014pre,bialas2021} which is a random sequence of $\delta$-shaped pulses with random amplitudes $z_i$
+We pose a question for which model of active fluctuations $\eta(t)$ the directed transport can be enormously enhanced, i.e. $\langle \dot x \rangle \gg v_0$.
+As a candidate for $\eta(t)$ we choose Poisson white noise \cite{hanggi1978,spiechowicz2014pre,bialas2020} which is a random sequence of $\delta$-shaped pulses with random amplitudes $z_i$,

-where $t_i$ are the arrival times of Poisson counting process $n(t)$, namely, the probability for emergence of $k$ impulses in the time interval $[0,t]$ is $Pr\{n(t)=k\}=(\lambda t)^k \exp{(-\lambda t)}/k!$ \cite{feller1970}.The parameter $\lambda$ is the mean number of $\delta$-spikes per unit time (the firing rate of the Poisson process).
-The amplitudes $\{z_i\}$ of $\delta$-kicks are independent random variables sampled from the common probability distribution $\rho(z)$.
+where $t_i$ are the arrival times of Poisson counting process $n(t)$, namely, the probability for emergence of $k$ impulses in the time interval $[0,t]$ is $Pr\{n(t)=k\}=(\lambda t)^k \exp{(-\lambda t)}/k!$ \cite{feller1970}.
+The parameter $\lambda$ is the mean number of $\delta$-spikes per unit time (the firing rate of the Poisson process).
+The amplitudes $\{z_i\}$ of $\delta$-kicks are statistically independent random variables sampled from the common probability distribution $\rho(z)$.
+The process $\eta(t)$ presents white noise of a finite mean and a covariance given by